Attan: Origin

+Most scholars believe the Attan has Zoroastrian roots, identifying the dance as a religious ceremony of early Zoroastrianism.
+The dance dates back nearly 3,000 years and was performed during Zoroastrian religious ceremonies.
+According to Zoroastrian folklore, King Yama, a figure in Iranic mythology, celebrated Nawroz by performing an Attan with his warriors.
 During King Yama's time, Attan was performed before going to war because it used to give the army the confidence that they could win the battle.
 As well as being the national dance of Afghanistan, attan is also a very popular part of festivals, weddings, and other forms of celebrations.

+Some believe the dance is connected to Ancient Greece and the time of Alexander, connecting the Attan to the ancient Pyrrhic war dance.

 Movement

 To the accompaniment of drums and pipes the dancers form a circle, taking each other by the hand or preparing to revolve in circles of their own.
 The dance starts with slow steps that gradually get faster and faster until it seems the performers must drop from exhaustion.
 However, the dance continues, sometimes for two or three hours at a stretch, with no breaks except a lowering of tempo or changes in the tunes and songs.

 What the Attan Dance consists of:

 The dancers gather in a circle, and then is followed by music which starts slow at first, and then gradually speeds up.
 There is a consistent beat and rhythm, and during that specific beat is when they clap inside the circle, so the movement of the hands is outside prior to the beat.
 It is then followed by the dancers bringing their hands out and then clapping inside the circle, and it is the same routine and pattern of movement, which then get faster.
 As the movements and routine get faster, the one clap turns into two claps, and the dancers who are more advanced, at times will add turns into the movements.
 All in all, they must keep the circular path with the clap on the beat, every other move added is up to the individuals who originate and add their own personal style to the dance.
 Common dance moves involve the extending of arms into air and the stretch and extension of legs.
 When extending arms into air, there are times when the hands are free or there is the waving of the regalia and extension of the attire to show the detail and color.